 - 3 tablespoons cold water

-- 3. In heavy saucepan, combine butter, sugar and water; cook over medium heat, stirring occasionally, until the mixture reaches 290° (soft-crack stage).
+- 2. In a heavy saucepan, combine butter, sugar and water.
+Cook over medium heat until a candy thermometer reads 290° (soft-crack stage), stirring occasionally.

-- 4. Very quickly pour mixture over nuts and chocolate.
-Sprinkle remaining chocolate over toffee; top with remaining nuts.
-Chill and break into pieces.
+- 3. Immediately pour mixture over almonds and chocolate in pan.
+Sprinkle with remaining chocolate and almonds.
+Refrigerate until set; break into pieces.
 Yield: about 2 lbs.

 1 ounce: 177 calories, 13g fat (6g saturated fat), 17mg cholesterol, 51mg sodium, 14g carbohydrate (12g sugars, 1g fiber), 3g protein.

 "This has been my go-to candy recipe for Christmas for several years now.
 It is easy to make and so good you could sell it at a premium price!
 My guests crave it and you cannot eat just one piece.
 If you are making candy for the holidays, you must include this!"

 "Wonderful recipe, but I was wondering if it could be made with other nuts like pecan, walnuts, macadamia, etc.Looks beautiful in that jar, and a perfect recipe for the Holidays.Thanks to all who respond!"

 "I make this by the batches at Christmas time and give it as gifts.
 Everyone asks for the recipe.
 It is by far the best candy I have ever made!"